JaeWong91/GAME-ROOM/README.md

 ## Known Bugs

--   For small displays, the navigation expand animation is not as smooth as intended.
+-   For small displays, the navigation expand animation is not as smooth as intended, you can notice a jitter upon expansion.
+The retraction, however, appears to be smooth.
 This may be due to have two seperate lists integrated into one collapse.

 ### Testing User Stories from User Experience (UX) Section